Eye physicians and surgeons remind the public that fireworks are not toys

 For those who decide to purchase consumer fireworks because they live in states where they are legal, the Academy recommends following these safety tips to prevent eye injuries:

-- Never let children play with fireworks of any type, even sparklers, which can burn at up to 2,000 degrees Fahrenheit.[v]
+- Never let young children play with fireworks of any type, even sparklers, which can burn at up to 2,000 degrees Fahrenheit.[v]

 - Leave the lighting of professional-grade fireworks to trained pyrotechnicians.